 - TransferWise doesn’t offer single-currency transfers.
 It’s a currency conversion service, so it doesn’t receive and send out the same currency in a single transfer.

 International & Multiple Currencies

 Regarding foreign exchange transactions, there are a few items to consider:

-- The quoted exchange or conversion rate: The best exchange rate you can get is known as the real-time or mid-market rate.
-I call it the “Google rate” because Google showcases real-time rates between two currencies in their search results.
+- The quoted exchange or conversion rate.
+The best exchange rate you can get is known as the real-time or mid-market rate.
+I call it the “Google rate” because Google showcases real-time rates between two currencies in its search results.
 Most money transfer providers quote non-real-time rates to profit from bid-ask spreads.
-The bid-ask spread is the difference between the price at which a dealer will buy a currency and the price at which the dealer will sell a currency.
-In other words, the bid price is the price that the dealer is willing to pay or “bid” for currency, while the “ask” price is the price that the dealer wants for currency.
+For example, if real-time rates are 1.31/1.32, a dealer might quote 1.28/1.36.
+The dealer would buy at 1.28 and sell at 1.35.

-- The flat or percentage fee: Companies will quote a flat or percentage fee to convert currencies.
+- The fixed or percentage-based fee.
+Companies will quote a fixed or percentage-based rate to convert currencies.
 For example, $3.99 or 1 percent of the total amount exchanged.

-- Ways to receive/collect money: Ways to send/accept money might include bank account, online money account, and cash pickup.
+- Ways to receive/collect money: Ways to accept money might include bank account, online money account, and cash pickup.

-- Transparency: Transparency refers to how transparent a company is regarding their exchange rates, fees, and processing times.
-For example, the company provides a transfer calculator/transaction estimator and does not force a user to create an account or submit a payment before getting details.
+- Transparency.
+Transparency refers to how transparent a company is regarding its exchange rates, fees, and processing times.
+For example, the company provides a transfer calculator/transaction estimator and does not force a user to create an account or submit a payment before getting transaction details.

 Revolut uses mid-market exchange rates and states,